TreeVvv/simple_shell/README.md

 ## hsh

-A simple shell written in C by Raymond Enokela.
+A simple shell written in C by Raymond Enokela and Akanni Ismail.

 ### Requirements